fidelity/spock/README.md

 ## Key Features

-* Simple Declaration: Parameters are defined within a `@spock_config` decorated class.
-Supports types, required/optional, and automatic defaults.
+* Simple Declaration: Type checked parameters are defined within a `@spock` decorated class.
+Supports required/optional and automatic defaults.
 * Easily Managed Parameter Groups: Each class automatically generates its own object within a single namespace.
 * Parameter Inheritance: Classes support inheritance allowing for complex configurations derived from a common base set of parameters.
 * Multiple Configuration File Types: Configurations are specified from YAML, TOML, or JSON files.
-* Hierarchical Configuration: composed from multiple configuration files via simple include statements.
+* Hierarchical Configuration: Composed from multiple configuration files via simple include statements.
+* Command-Line Overrides: Quickly experiment by overriding a value with automatically generated command line arguments
 * Immutable: All classes are *frozen* preventing any misuse or accidental overwrites.
 * Tractability and Reproducibility: Save currently running parameter configuration with a single chained command.